averysomers/shopping-cart-project/README.md

 # Shopping-cart-project

-A software that allows you to enter the
+A software that allows you to enter the IDs of grocery store items and gives you a receipt.

 ## Prerequisites